 Crisp, golden apple crumble is the ultimate fall dessert.
 In this healthy version, chopped walnuts and coconut sugar create a sweet, irresistible topping.

-The classic apple crumble topping is made of oats, flour, sugar and cinnamon.
+The classic apple crumble topping is made of oats, flour, sugar and cinnamon (my non-paleo apple crisp recipe topping contains oats).
 Cold butter is mixed in, until the mixture becomes crumbly (hence the name of this dessert).

 My version is easier and healthier.
 To achieve delightful crunch, I simply use chopped walnuts to top the apples.
 I mix the walnuts with melted butter, coconut sugar (which is optional, by the way, as I’ll explain later), vanilla and cinnamon.
 This crunchy topping is delicious, and very healthy.